Below is a list of various drawing applications that are available to use with System 7 (68K).

 Freehand is king of the vector apps.
 It really was so much better than Illustrator.
 Such a shame that it’s no longer around.
 To use it on iPad is quite something!

-Also interesting is how many early versions of successful apps didn’t support layers (Photoshop, Freehand) or transparency (Photoshop).
+Also interesting is how many early versions of successful apps didn’t support layers (Photoshop, Freehand) or full transparency (Photoshop).

 One small disappointment: Macromedia Fireworks requires the PPC architecture so won’t run on my iPad System 7 setup.
 Sad face.